Hog-CERN/Hog/docs/02-Maintainer-Manual/09-IPbus-support.md

 ```

 During Pre-synthesis, HOG will replace `__GIT_SHA__` with the SHA of the latest commit in which at least one of xmls was modified.
-HOG will also set the `XML_HASH` genertic in your top level to correspond to the same SHA.
+HOG will also set the `XML_HASH` generic in your top level to correspond to the same SHA.
-The user can now verify it is using the correct version of the xmls by comparing the `GitSHA` register content withe the `GitSHA` register tag.
+The user can now verify it is using the correct version of the xmls by comparing the `GitSHA` register content with the `GitSHA` register tag.

-The same is valis for the xml version.
+The same is valid for the xml version.
 In this case the node is expected to have the following structure:

 ```xml